mxagar/airbnb_data_analysis/README.md

 1. Can the features in the listings predict the mean price?
 Which are the most important features that increase the price?
 Are there any bargains (i.e., properties with high review scores that have a greater predicted price than the actual)?
 2. The Basque Country is on the seaside; however, some locations have direct access to a nearby beach in less than 2 km.
 Which are the most important differences between locations with beach access and locations without?
 3. [Donostia-San Sebastian](https://en.wikipedia.org/wiki/San_Sebastián) and [Bilbao](https://en.wikipedia.org/wiki/Bilbao) have the majority of the listings.
 Which are the most important differences between both cities in terms of features?

+The first question is approached as a regression problem, focusing on both the prediction and intepretation capabilities of the model.
+The last two questions are hypothesis tests between 2 groups across all features; even though that is not formally correct (due to correlations), it serves as a proxy for detecting differences between groups.

 After posing the analysis questions, I perform the following operations: